Communities and Identities

 The institute will also develop more effective interventions, treatments and policies specifically focused on supporting women and girls with autism and individuals transitioning to adulthood, two groups that are often underserved and under-researched.

 Despite more than 3.5 million Americans living with ASD, there is still significant mystery to its causes and which treatments are most effective.
 By combining science, evidence-based treatments and smart policy, ANDI will create better outcomes and better futures for those living with ASD.
-For more information on The GW Austism and Neurodevelopmental Disorders Institute visit their website here.
+For more information on The GW Autism and Neurodevelopmental Disorders Institute visit their website here.

 Disability Speaker's Bureau